Park0312/Cavity/README.md

 C files are for simulating Lid-Driven Cavity exercise and MATLAB files are for analyzing results from simulation.

-Large volume of animations are attached as mp4 file.
+Large volume of animations are attached by mp4 file.

 # 2D Result at Re=1000 (U_lid = 1)